Skip to content

 3. evalDefinition() runs <script> 3. evalDefinition() rebuilds class

 4. computeDerived() runs getters 4.
-Hydrate props from data-props
+Hydrate props from JSON island

 5. Template renders to HTML 5.
 Create reactive Proxies